AdobeDocs/campaign-web.en/help/v8/reporting/global-report-email.md

 ---
 audience: end-user
 title: Global reports for the email channel
-description: Learn more about Global reports for the email channel
+description: Learn more about global reports for the email channel
 badge: label="Limited Availability"
 ---
 # Global reports for the Email channel {#global-report-direct}

-The Global reports provide users with a comprehensive overview of traffic and engagement metrics at a channel-level.
+The global reports provide users with a comprehensive overview of traffic and engagement metrics at a channel-level.

 Navigate to the **[!UICONTROL Reports]** menu within the **[!UICONTROL Reporting]** section.
 You can filter your data depending on the Report date, folder or rules.
 [Learn more](global-reports.md)